 - Fill your whiteboard with letters or syllables and each student has to supply a word that starts with the letter or syllable they hit.

-This is a classic and one that may easily be adapted to any level.
-Students are split into two teams and they take turns drawing words, actions, or situations that they have drawn from a pile of cards.
+This is a classic game and can easily be adapted to any level or topic.
+It is fun and also one of the easiest games to play.
+Students are split into two teams and take turns drawing words, actions, or situations that they have selected from a pile of cards.
 Teammates guess what is being drawn.

-Another popular game that may be adapted to your needs.
-Play the classic game where students have to guess a word, or a more sophisticated version where they have to guess entire phrases, expressions, movie or book titles.
+This popilar game may be adapted to the needs of your class.
+Hangman helps students on any level to learn to spell.
+Include weekly words to help improve their vocabulary.
+Play the classic game where students have to guess a word or a more sophisticated version where they have to guess entire phrases, expressions, movies, or book titles.